SCROLL DOWN TO WATCH OUR VIDEO ON ALL THE CRUISE LINES THAT WILL REQUIRE A COVID VACCINE TO CRUISE!

-With vaccination in full swing here in the United States and in many other parts of the world, there is much talk recently about COVID vaccination passports.
-Recently, there is growing speculation that proof of immunization could be required for a variety of activities including travel.
-Requiring a vaccination has many ethical and legal implications.
-Though, some cruise lines have already announced that a vaccine will be a requirement to cruise.
+With vaccination in full swing here in the United States and in many other parts of the world, many cruise lines have begun to announce that a vaccine will be a required to cruise (at least temporarily).
 In this post, we outline which cruise lines will require a COVID vaccine.
 We will continue to update this post as more information becomes available.

 Which Cruise Lines Will Require a COVID Vaccine?

-In an interview with Good Morning America earlier this week, Tom McAlpin, president and CEO of the new cruise line, expressed the excitement for the brand to finally launch once it gets the green light from the CDC.
+In an interview with Good Morning America, Tom McAlpin, president and CEO of Virgin Voyages, expressed the excitement for the brand to finally launch once it gets the green light from the CDC.
 During the interview, he also announced that Virgin Voyages will require vaccinations for all crew and guests.

 McAlpin went on to state that it was encouraging that all adults in the United States could have access to the vaccine by May.
 Further, Virgin Voyages feels that this requirement is the “right thing to do to create a safe environment”.

 Virgin Voyages is an 18+ cruise line; therefore, the brand does not have to worry about children being ineligible for the vaccine at this time.

 The vaccine will be a new addition to the previously announced Voyage Well program.
 This program details all the cruise line’s health and safety protocols for before, during, and after the cruise.

 Currently, Scarlet Lady sailings from the United States have been cancelled through September 17th, 2021.